10 – 16th August 2024, Mallaig – Mallaig, £1295

 Mark and our skipper Oliver, share a passion for connecting with the natural world in ways that are beneficial for physical and mental wellbeing, and the health of the ecosystems of which we are part.
 We will explore this theme throughout the week through the deep nature connection embodied by foraging and sailing.

-For more about Mark and extra pictures from last year’s trip, see the page on Galloway Wild Foods
+For more about Mark and extra pictures, see the page on Galloway Wild Foods

 We will set sail from and return to Mallaig which is ideally located as a departure point for the isles.
 The itinerary will depend a lot on the weather, but we will have the Small Isles of Rum, Eigg, Muck and Canna within easy sailing distance, as well as the Isle of Skye and the dramatic sea lochs of the mainland, all of which offer brilliant sailing and foraging grounds.